Drymarchon

-Drymarchon is a genus of large non-venomous colubrid snakes, commonly known as indigo snakes or cribos, found in the Southeastern United States, Mexico, Central America, and South America.
+Drymarchon is a genus of large, nonvenomous, colubrid snakes, commonly known as indigo snakes or cribos, found in the Southeastern United States, Mexico, Central America, and South America.

 Description

 Indigo snakes are large, robust snakes.
 They have smooth dorsal scales, and several color variations, including a glossy blue-black color.
 The snake's generic name Drymarchon means "lord of the forest".
 The species in this genus are sexually dimorphic, with the males being larger than the females.
 This is thought to be due to intraspecies competition from the males.

 Behavior and diet

 Indigo snakes are diurnal and actively forage for prey.
 They feed on a broad variety of small animals such as rodents, birds, lizards, frogs, toads, and other snakes, including rattlesnakes.

 Indigo snakes also eat small gopher tortoises when they are available.
-They are not aggressive snakes and will bite only when threatened.
-Typical threat display includes hissing and shaking of its tail as a warning.
+They are not aggressive snakes and bite only when threatened.
+Its typical threat display includes hissing and shaking of its tail as a warning.